Who to Turn to for Support on Campus

 Academic Advisors

-Academic Advisors are campus experts; they know everything there is to know about course selection on your campus, how to withdraw from courses or change courses, etc. They should also have an in-depth knowledge of tutoring resources and extracurricular resources available to you.
+Academic Advisors are campus experts; they know everything there is to know about course selection, how to withdraw from courses, how to change courses, etc. Additionally, they should have an in-depth knowledge of tutoring resources and extracurricular resources available to you.

 • Meet with your academic advisor at least once a semester, ideally a few weeks before course registration.